SingaporeCSS/singaporecss.github.io/_pages/code-of-conduct.md

 We do not tolerate harassment of event participants in any form.
 Sexual language and imagery is not appropriate for any event venue, including talks, workshops, parties, Twitter and other online media.

-Event participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organisers.
+Participants violating these rules may be asked to leave the event and refused entrance to future events.

 ## The Less Quick Version